Parabolic Category O in Complex Rank via Fock Space Tensor Product Categorifications: Constructing Admissible Fock Space Tensor Product Categorifications

 \section{Constructing Admissible Fock Space Tensor Product Categorifications}

-In this section, we give an explicit construction of restricted admissible multi-Fock space tensor product categorifications by considering truncations of classical parabolic categories $\cO$.
+In this section, we construct restricted admissible multi-Fock space tensor product categorifications by considering truncations of classical parabolic categories $\cO$.
 We will first construct these categorifications in case where $r = 1$, i.e., with a single external tensor factor.
-Our constructions here are inspired by \cite[Section 2]{losev_vv_conjecture}.
 Taking Deligne tensor products of these Fock tensor product categorifications gives us constructions of restricted \textit{multi-Fock} tensor product categorifications.
 We will glue these categorifications together to obtain full MFTPCs.
 As a corollary, we obtain Kazhdan--Lusztig type formulas for multiplicities of simple objects in standard objects in full admissible categorifications.